yustarandomname/projectC-components/README.md

 ## Where can I help with this project?
 This project is maintained by a computer science student at TU Delft.
 In my free time I work on this project.
 If you would like to contribute, please send a pull request to the github repo [here](https://github.com/yustarandomname/projectC-components/pulls).
 Any issues are welcome ofcourse.

+# What we are working on
+1. Image component
+2. Make tabs clickable again

+# Change log
+## version 1.2.5
+- Added better way of developing tabs